Marketing gurus know that consumers will pay more for skincare that is “green and clean.”

 Be on the guard to avoid skincare greenwashing:

-- The use of misleading terminology and images that distract mass production.
+- The use of misleading terminology and images to distract from mass production.
 These include the words ‘natural’, ‘ethical’, ‘green’, ‘eco’, and ‘sustainable.’

 - Over exaggeration of positive contributions to charitable donations – have they outlined the details and breakdown, or are they doing this to hide profits and practices?